 The Agriculture, Food and Rural Affairs Appeal Tribunal (Tribunal) is an independent, quasi-judicial appeal body constituted under Section 14 of the Ministry of Agriculture, Food and Rural Affairs Act that hears appeals concerning matters in the agriculture and food industry.
 Established under section 172 of the Environmental Protection Act, the Board of Negotiation (BON) negotiates settlements of claims under that Act.

 All members of the Tribunal and BON are part time per diem appointees appointed by the Lieutenant Governor in Council.
-Each member represents varied geographical areas in Ontario and has background and expertise in areas relating to agricultural production, processing, marketing, labour, consumer interests, and drainage matters.
-This mixture of membership allows the Tribunal and BON to address all appeals or notices for negotiation brought forward including those that require specialized technical knowledge as part of the process.
+Each member represents the diversity of geographical areas in Ontario and has particular background and expertise in areas relating to agricultural production, processing, marketing, labour, consumer interests, and/or drainage matters.
+This broad-expertise membership allows the Tribunal and BON to address all appeals or notices for negotiation brought forward, including those that require specialized technical knowledge.

 The manner in which the Tribunal and BON operate and the diversity of expertise amongst the members supports the expectations of clients, government and the general public that matters before the Tribunal will be dealt with in a fair and equitable manner.

-Constituted under Section 14 of the Ministry of Agriculture, Food and Rural Affairs Act, the mandate of the Tribunal is to provide an independent, accessible avenue of appeal on a variety of agricultural issues under the following provincial statutes and have them heard by an impartial and knowledgeable Tribunal: the Agricultural Employees Protection Act, 2002; the Agricultural Tile Drainage Installation Act; the Animals for Research Act; the Animal Health Act, 2009; the Assessment Act; the Beef Cattle Marketing Act; the Commodity Board Members Act; the Crop Insurance Act (Ontario), 1996; the Drainage Act; the Farm Implements Act; the Farm Registration and Farm Organizations Funding Act, 1993; the Food Safety and Quality Act, 2001; the Grains Act; the Livestock Community Sales Act; the Livestock and Livestock Products Act; the Livestock Medicines Act; and the Ministry of Agriculture, Food and Rural Affairs Act (for appeals of decisions made under the Farm Products Marketing Act and Milk Act).
+Constituted under Section 14 of the Ministry of Agriculture, Food and Rural Affairs Act, the mandate of the Tribunal is to provide an independent, accessible avenue of appeal on a variety of agricultural issues under the following provincial statutes and have them heard by an impartial and knowledgeable Tribunal: the Agricultural Employees Protection Act, 2002; the Agricultural Tile Drainage Installation Act; the Agricultural Products Insurance Act, 1996; the Animals for Research Act; the Animal Health Act, 2009; the Assessment Act; the Beef Cattle Marketing Act; the Commodity Board Members Act; the Drainage Act; the Farm Implements Act; the Farm Registration and Farm Organizations Funding Act, 1993; the Food Safety and Quality Act, 2001; the Grains Act; the Livestock Community Sales Act; the Livestock and Livestock Products Act; the Livestock Medicines Act; and the Ministry of Agriculture, Food and Rural Affairs Act (for appeals of decisions made under the Farm Products Marketing Act and the Milk Act).